GLab/glab.github.io/manuals/user/element/device/executable_archive.md

 First of all, you have to create an archive containing all required content.
 This can be any tar.gz archive.

 If you want automatic execution of commands, you have to put a bash script in the root directory of the archive called `auto_exec.sh`.
-This script will be executing with the working directory set to the archive directory.
+This script will be executed with the working directory set to the archive directory.
 In it, you can use the variable `$archive_directory`, which contains its path, and the function `archive_setstatus` which will write all its arguments to the custom status, overwriting the previous one.

 You should not include a directory called `exec_status` in your archive.